 NOTE A SYNC DELETE message only indicates that the provider has deleted the information from publication.
 The information may still be archived or retained in accordance with business policies, but just not available for further publishing.
 The information user has the responsibility to determine the correct action, such as retaining or archiving their information.

-Figure 14
+NOTIFY verb

+The NOTIFY verb shall be used in a NOTIFY message when an information provider publishes notification of the occurrence of an event or data creation.
+The noun area contains the event data, as illustrated in Figure 14.